Bla Bla Galaxy

 to distrust black thinking.

-Everybit as serious as the foregoing
+Everybit as serious as

 is our ridiculous predicament at the hands of an evil baby president